 You should implement practices and procedures to allow for physical distancing of at least 2 metres whenever possible.
-See the general guidance sections for information about physical distancing and interactions.
+See the general guidance section for information about physical distancing and interactions.
 In addition to this general guidance, specific considerations for camera may include:

-- arranging for video village to be outdoors, where possible, and weather permitting - arranging video village to permit for 2 metre distancing - limiting the individuals permitted to be in/around video village - establishing separate areas where different individuals can monitor video - the use of wireless and/or remote monitoring/communication to allow individuals to monitor playback on their own devices and communicate while maintaining physical distancing - the use of remote follow focus, or other remote technologies - when technically possible, having meta data (e.g. lens information) displayed on the video village monitor - limiting the use of equipment where physical distancing is unlikely to be possible - limiting the number of camera workers with access to set while filming, particularly if filming in a small space - allowing camera placement to be organized without non-essential personnel present needed, PPE will likely consist of a surgical or procedure mask and eye protection (face shield or goggles).
+- arranging for video village to be outdoors, where possible, and weather permitting - arranging video village to permit for 2 metre distancing - limiting the individuals permitted to be in/around video village - establishing separate areas where different individuals can monitor video - the use of wireless and/or remote monitoring/communication to allow individuals to monitor playback on their own devices and communicate while maintaining physical distancing - the use of remote follow focus, or other remote technologies - when technically possible, having meta data (e.g. lens information) displayed on the video village monitor - limiting the use of equipment where physical distancing is unlikely to be possible - limiting the number of camera workers with access to set while filming, particularly if filming in a small space - allowing camera placement to be organized without non-essential personnel present mask and eye protection (face shield or goggles).
+Consideration should be given to addressing issues of face shields or goggles "fogging up".